thegetty/scores/content/06/commentary.md

 ## Notes {.notes-heading}

-[^1]: George Brecht, notebook of late June 1958, reprinted as *George Brecht—Notebooks*, vol. 1, June–September 1958, ed.
+[^1]: George Brecht, notebook of late June 1958, reprinted as *George Brecht—Notebooks*, vol. 1, *June–September 1958*, ed.
 Dieter Daniels and Hermann Braun (Cologne: Walther König, 1991), 4.

 [^2]: Liz Kotz, “Post-Cagean Aesthetics and the Event Score,” in *Words to Be Looked At: Language in 1960s Art* (Cambridge, MA: MIT Press, 2007), 59–98.